ggmeiner22/Dancing-Links/README.md

   Implements the `DancingLinks` class, which provides methods for manipulating the matrix ( adding rows, covering/uncovering columns) and performing the recursive search for solutions.

 - **nqueens.py**
+  Builds the exact-cover matrix for the n-Queens problem in standard row-major order, runs Donald Knuth’s Dancing Links algorithm algorithm, measures its runtime, and provides `print_solution()`.

+- **organpipe.py**
-  Contains functions for building the exact cover matrix representation of the n‑Queens problem, solving it using the Donald Knuth’s Dancing Links algorithm algorithm, and printing a textual representation of a solution.
+  Generates an “organ-pipe” (center-out) ordering for rows and columns, builds the n-Queens matrix in that order, runs Donald Knuth’s Dancing Links algorithm algorithm, and times the optimized search.

 - **main.py**
-  The main entry point of the application.
-It reads one or more board sizes as command-line arguments, executes the solver for each board size, and prints out the number of solutions along with one sample solution for each.
+  Command-line entrypoint that accepts multiple board sizes, invokes both the original and organ-pipe solvers for each size, prints example solutions, and summarizes timing comparisons.

 ## Execution